Meatninja/Foreign-Language-Keyboard-Helper/README.md

 This is an AutoHotkey (AHK) program, meaning that it will only run on Windows operating systems (definitely Windows 10, probably XP and up).

-Installation: Download and run the .ahk file.
+Manual installation: Download and run the .ahk file.
 Done.